Abortion laws spark profound changes in other medical care

 Gray said she’s heard about similar care being denied or delayed in other states, and fears the high court ruling will force other patients to face the same fate.

-“No one should make these choices for a woman, period,” she said.
+“No one should make these choices for a woman, period,” Gray said.

 Her story has a much happier ending: Gray became pregnant again and gave birth July 8 to healthy identical twin girls.